 Why would anyone want to know how to make garlic powder at home?
 Because it’s so easy and you never have to wonder about the quality of your ingredients.

 If you eat primarily organic, you’ve no probably discovered how expensive organic spices and herbs are at the grocery store.
 And that’s if you can find them at all!

-Now, some foodies like to deride the use of garlic powder, pointing out that dried spices don’t have the potency and flavor of the fresh stuff.
-To some extent, they’re right… but there are times when minced garlic just won’t work.
-Garlic burns easily in high heat, for instance, and it doesn’t mix well in some recipes.
-Take these, for instance:
+Now, some foodies like to sneer at the use of garlic powder, pointing out that dried spices don’t have the potency and flavor of the fresh stuff.
+To some extent, they’re right — but there are times when minced garlic just won’t work.
+Garlic burns quickly in high heat, and it’s dangerous to store raw, minced garlic (.pdf).

-I made my first batch of homemade garlic powder earlier this winter when we were in the midst of a bad snow storm and I discovered I was just about out of the store-bought stuff.
+I made my first batch of homemade garlic powder earlier this winter when we were in the midst of a severe snowstorm, and I discovered I was just about out of the store-bought stuff.
 My son had asked me to make a batch of homemade bagels, and he loves the garlic-flavored ones, so I had to improvise.
 Once I discovered how easy it is to make, I decided I’d never buy it again.

 Before you get started, check out this video for a speedy way to peel garlic cloves all at once in less than 10 seconds.

-- Put the baking sheet in the oven to dry the garlic.
-Turn the cloves every 20 to 30 minutes and continue cooking until it crumbles easily in your hand.
+Put the baking sheet in the oven to dry the garlic.
+Stir and shake the pan every 20 to 30 minutes and continue cooking until it crumbles easily in your hand.
 (Approx. 90 minutes but be SURE to watch it closely.
 Burnt garlic tastes nasty.)